frank-dspeed/frank-dspeed/README.md

 - [ ] stealify-es4x
 - [ ] .....

 ## Why Open Pwa?
 I know PWA is a Google thing and google is evil but it explains well what i try to archive i want to generate progressiv enhancing apps based on web tech and networking at large scale (KI, BigData).

+## Open PWA is already Dead=?
+Yes!
+Web Driven Application is Born WDA
+Yes it is it will get a proposal for a Universal Permission and Install System for the WebInterop Platforms (wintercg) It also trys to algin Api's like NodeJS VM Module and WebWorkers as also importScripts to have a single way to deploy Web Driven Applications.

 | Projects & Topic | MVP Done in % | Details
 | ------------- | ------------- | ------------- |